awesomerank/rank/README.md

 - Sort by stargazers.
 - Add other activity marks, "recent activity" for example.
 - Top 10 (or 20, or 50, or maybe even 100) packages for entire list.
+- Subscribe to lists repositories changes
+- Use stream to save meta